Introduction

 Student Spelling Feedback

-When a teacher uses Paper Mode and uploads scanned answer sheets, Ezergrade uses AI-powered Optical Character Recognition (OCR) to read handwritten student answers.
+When a teacher uses Paper Mode and uploads scanned answer sheets, Ezergrade uses AI-assisted Optical Character Recognition (OCR) to read handwritten student answers.

-• What the OCR provider does: Google Cloud Vision uses machine learning / computer vision technology to process the image and return extracted text.
-Google may process and retain data or metadata only as described in its Google Cloud terms and data usage documentation.
+- What the OCR provider does: Our OCR provider uses machine learning / computer vision technology to process the image and return extracted text.
+The provider may process and retain data or metadata only as described in its own terms and data usage documentation.

 AI Service Providers

-When AI features are used, data may be processed by third-party AI services (such as Anthropic or OpenAI).
+When AI features are used, data may be processed by our third-party AI service provider.

 For teacher-facing AI features (AI Word Generator, context sentences, file import, Chat with Ezer), requests contain only teacher-provided content such as prompts, uploaded list files, or platform questions.
 These requests do not include student names, student numbers, class rosters, grades, or other direct student identifiers.